Performance Tuning FME: FME Memory Management

 FME Memory Configuration

-Note that this refers to virtual memory (the system's mix of physical memory and disk space).
+This refers to virtual memory (the system's mix of physical memory and disk space).
 In the above example, FME plans to use as many resources as required, up to a limit of 71.99 GB.
 At that point, it will swap, moving data out of memory and onto the temporary disk folder.

+When it has released enough memory to go below 53.99GB of usage, it will again start using memory instead of caching to disk.
 Because caching to disk is expensive, it's best for performance if FME can stay within the maximum limits.
 If it cannot do so, then it will record its actions in the log.

 Optimizing Memory Usage